FelixBole/P4-Billet-Alaska/README.md

 Goal is to understand the basic principles of PHP and SQL by creating a blog with a CRUD system for a writer publishing his work through chapters.

+The project is requested to be built using the MVC structure.

 Functionalities to implement:

 # Users